kusaldushmantha/wallet-api-rest/README.md

     - All the transaction specific information logged properly without exposing sensitive data to support reconciliation actions on database transaction mismatch.
 - **Performance:**
-    - All the database read operations have a default 5s read timeout.
+    - All external connectors such as cache and database has proper connection and read timeouts set.
     - Idempotency keys stored in redis for faster retrieval and TTL based clean up and uses atomic `SETNX` redis operation.